kishor-kashid/NDC-Packaging-Quantity-Calculator/QUICK_START.md

 ### Step 2: Test with Sample Data

+#### New Features to Try

+1. **Drug Autocomplete**: Start typing a drug name (e.g., "Lisinopril") and see real-time suggestions
+2. **Filters**: Use dosage form and strength filters to narrow down NDC options
+3. **Insurance Checks**: Enable "Check Insurance Coverage" to see coverage warnings
+4. **Interaction Checks**: Enable "Check Drug Interactions" and add allergies/conditions
+5. **Complex SIG Patterns**: Try patterns like:
+   - "Take 1 tablet in the morning and 1 at bedtime"
+   - "Take 1-2 tablets as needed"
+   - "Take 2 tablets on day 1, then 1 tablet daily"

 #### Option A: Use Common Drug Names

 Try these drug names that are known to work with RxNorm: